pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 plot_individuals(test_df, base_idata, [0, 1, 2], intention=False)
 ```

 One major observation to note here is how much work is done by the baseline hazard in each model.
-In the model which can account for the influence of the `intention` metric the baseline hazard is lower Other combinations of test-data and input specifications can be used to experiment with the conditional implications of the CoxPh model in this way.
+In the model which can account for the influence of the `intention` metric the baseline hazard is lower.
+Suggesting the baseline hazard has to do more work.
+Other combinations of test-data and input specifications can be used to experiment with the conditional implications of the CoxPh model in this way.

 +++